 Fellowship in Oncology Chaplaincy

-Located in the beautiful Northwest, Seattle Cancer Care Alliance (SCCA) unites three internationally renowned cancer care and research institutions—Fred Hutchinson Cancer Research Center, UW Medical Center (UWMC), and Seattle Children’s.
+Located in the beautiful Northwest, Seattle Cancer Care Alliance (SCCA) unites three internationally renowned cancer care and research institutions—Fred Hutchinson Cancer Research Center, University of Washington Medical Center (UWMC), and Seattle Children’s Hospital and Regional Medical Center.
 It is one of twenty-one National Comprehensive Cancer Network centers in the nation.

-The Department of Chaplaincy at SCCA provides relationally-grounded, outcomes-oriented, and research-informed spiritual and religious care to culturally and spiritually diverse patients, family, and staff, both inpatient (at UWMC) and outpatient (at SCCA).
+The Department of Chaplaincy at SCCA provides relationally-grounded, outcomes-oriented, and research-informed chaplaincy care to culturally and spiritually diverse patients, family, and staff, both inpatient (at UWMC) and outpatient (at SCCA and at the Northwest Hospital campus).
 We are a department of six chaplains regularly providing chaplaincy care.

-The chaplains are responsible for the outpatient care at Seattle Cancer Alliance where nearly 50,000 patient visits occur each year and for about 90 inpatients with a cancer diagnosis at UWMC.
+The chaplains are responsible for the outpatient care at the Seattle Cancer Alliance where nearly 80,000 patient visits occur each year and for about 130 inpatients with a cancer diagnosis at UWMC.

 The four foci of the Fellowship include